Sami-Leon/plsmmLasso/README.md

 #> 0.19729689 3.15155151 1.91905369 0.74891414 0.02274130 0.01291499 0.01049015
 ```

-Here we see that some covariates have small values, but most are
+Here, we observe that some covariates have small values, but most are
-non-zeros.
-If we want more regularization for the fixed-effects we can
+non-zero.
+If we desire more regularization for the fixed-effects, we can
 use a larger value for lambda.

 ### Hyperparameter tuning